 Linguistics is commonly defined as a science of language.
-A scientific description is one that is carried out systematically based on objectively verifying observations and within the framework of some general theory appropriate to the data.
-It is often said that linguistics properly so-called is of relatively recent origin and that the investigation of language as practised In Europe and America before the nineteenth century was subjective, speculative and unsystematic.
-Linguistics, as we know today, was developed in conscious opposition to the more traditional approaches to the study of language characteristic of earlier centuries.
+A scientific description is carried out systematically based on objectively verifying observations and within the framework of some general theory appropriate to the data.
+It is often said that linguistics properly so-called is of relatively recent origin and that the investigation of language as practised In Europe and America before the 19th century was subjective, speculative and unsystematic.
+Linguistics, as we know it today, was developed in conscious opposition to the more traditional approaches to the study of language characteristic of earlier centuries.
 This deliberate break with the past was sharper and more definitive in America than it was in Europe.

 Characteristics of Modern Linguistics

 The first of these, which is often regarded as a direct consequence of the scientific status of linguistics is its autonomy or independence of other disciplines.
-Traditional grammar, originated in Greece of the fifth century B.C., has since its beginning been intimately connected with philosophy and literary criticism.
+Traditional grammar, which originated in Greece in the fifth century B.C., has since its beginning been intimately connected with philosophy and literary criticism.
 When the linguists claim ‘autonomy’ for his subject he is asking to be allowed to take a fresh and objective look at the language without a prior commitment to traditional ideas and without necessarily adopting the same point of view as philosophers, psychologists, literary critics or representatives of other disciplines.
 This does not mean that there is not, or should not be, any connection between linguistics and other disciplines concerned with language.

 Reference has been made to the literary bias of traditional grammar.
 That bias, which derived from the fact that the earliest Western grammarians were mainly concerned with the preservation and interpretation of the texts of the classical Greek writers, manifested itself in various ways.
 Scholars tended to concentrate upon written language and to ignore the difference between speech and writing.